 Braking duties are carried out by disc brakes on both ends, and their performance is satisfactory.
 The bike comes to a halt exactly where you intend to stop, but the front lever does lack bite.
 Surprisingly, the MT-15 gets single-channel ABS, as opposed to the R15’s dual-channel system.

 The idea of an R15 with a naked body is a good one – you simply can’t go wrong.
 The MT-15 has the character of its racy sibling, but it’s something that most of us can happily and comfortably ride all day, every day.
-The quality of the parts is top-notch, and it rides and handles like a quality motorcycle.
+The quality of the parts are top-notch, and it rides and handles like a quality motorcycle.

 So, should you buy one?
 Well, you see, its pricing is going to be a real dampener for many people.
-At Rs 1.36 lakh, it’s only Rs 3,000 rupees less than the R15.
+At `1.36 lakh, it’s only 3,000 rupees less than the R15.
 However, what one must understand is that the MT-15 is aimed at a completely different group of riders – those who want the same levels of performance and sophistication as the R15, but in a slightly more relaxed manner.

 So, I don’t think its high price-tag will be a deal breaker.
-What might really get them thinking, though, is the fact that the market has more affordable options, like the TVS Apache RTR 200 and Bajaj Pulsar NS200.
+What might really get prospective buyers thinking, though, is the fact that the market has more affordable options, like the TVS Apache RTR 200 and Bajaj Pulsar NS200.
 And that’s where life may get difficult for this new baby MT.